How to Help Kids With ADHD Drive Safely

 Medication should also be a part of the conversation, says Dr. Anderson.
 “Kids who take medication when they drive to school in the morning may need to do things differently on the way home when the meds are wearing off.”

-Likewise, if your child doesn’t normally take medication on weekends but she plans to drive on weekends, it might be time to talk about changing the schedule.
-Any plan for changing medications should include a driving break until it’s clear how she reacts to the new regime.
+Likewise, if your child doesn’t normally take medication on weekends but they plan to drive on weekends, it might be time to talk about changing the schedule.
+Any plan for changing medications should include a driving break until it’s clear how they react to the new regime.

 Express confidence, not anxiety

-Finally, offer support and talk about other situations she’s handled well in the past.
+Finally, offer support and talk about other situations they’ve handled well in the past.

-Reminding her of successes refocuses the conversation on her abilities, not her challenges.
+Reminding them of successes refocuses the conversation on their abilities, not their challenges.
 “Talk to kids about ADHD and how it can make things more difficult in a developmentally appropriate way, but be sure to communicate confidence as well as concern,” says Dr. Rouse.

-Let her know that having ADHD doesn’t mean she can’t become a great driver—it just means she has to do things a little differently and be more self aware.
+Let your child know that having ADHD doesn’t mean they can’t become a great driver—it just means they have to do things a little differently and be more self aware.

 “Remind kids that staying smart and being careful are the hallmarks of any good driver,” says Dr. Anderson.

-It’s totally normal to feel anxious when your child starts driving—just be mindful about the way you express that anxiety.
-The end goal is to help her stay safe and build confidence in her abilities.
+It’s totally normal to feel anxious when your child starts driving — just be mindful about the way you express that anxiety.
+The end goal is to help them stay safe and build confidence in their abilities.

 “Ultimately,” says Dr. Rouse, “We’re deliverers of hope.
 We want to be clear and realistic about the difficulties while still focusing on what is possible.”